aldy505/cameracalc/README.md

 # For Windows users it's:
 $ cd /D "C:/the/folder/path/here"

-# For Mac users, it's:
+# For Mac/Linux users, it's:
 $ cd /the/folder/path/here
 # But if the folder is on different directory, please refer to this link:
 # https://wp-mix.com/mac-terminal-change-directory-external-drive/